Vertex Nomination in Richly Attributed Networks: Vertex Nomination with Features

 \subsection{Richly Featured Networks}

-We begin by defining the class of networks with vertex and edge features, which we call {\em richly featured networks}.
-We note here that there is a large literature on inference within attributed networks, with richly featured graphs arising in settings such as social network analysis \cite{yl1,yl2} and knowledge representation \cite{kg1,kg2}, among others.
+We begin by defining the class of networks with vertex and edge features, which we call {\em richly-featured networks}.
+We note here that there is a large literature on inference within attributed networks, with graphs endowed with features arising in settings such as social network analysis \cite{yl1,yl2} and knowledge representation \cite{kg1,kg2}, among others.